View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - squinting, closing one eye, or misaligned eyes

 - poor focusing or trouble following objects

 - inability to see objects at a distance

-- inability to read a whiteboard or blackboard, etc., or difficulty reading
+- inability to read a whiteboard or blackboard, etc., or trouble reading

 What Teachers Can Do

 Students with visual impairments should be encouraged to participate in all classroom activities, physical education, and extracurricular activities.
-Make sure your classroom is easy to move around in and free from obstacles.
+Make sure your classroom is easy to move around in and free of obstacles.

 Students with visual impairments may feel self-conscious about their condition.
 They also might be a target for bullying.

-Visual impairments can be wide ranging, so each student's needs must be considered on an individual basis.
+Visual impairments can be wide ranging, so consider each student's needs individually.

 Reviewed by: Mary L. Gavin, MD